collective/collective.uploadify/README.txt

   - ul_script_access -- always/sameDomain (default: sameDomain)

     *The access mode for scripts in the flash file.
-If you are testing locally, set to ‘always’.*
+If you are testing locally, set to `always`.*